Is Black Still a Trendy Hardware Finish for 2025?

 Hellooooo 1998!

-This means that if you didn’t want your 1990s home to be sitting in design purgatory as you updated your home bit by bit, you had to change ALLLLL of your metal finishes at the same time.
+This means that if you didn’t want your 1990s home to be sitting in design purgatory as you updated it bit by bit, you had to change ALLLLLL of your metal finishes at the same time.
 That’s some serious coin.

-The difference with black is that it TRANSITIONS well with other metals, and in fact, ALL metal finishes.
-This means you can mix and match now AND later with no flames licking at your heels.
+The difference with black is that it transitions well with other metals—in fact, ALL metal finishes.
+This means you can mix and match now and later with no flames licking at your heels.

-And while there’s no fool-proof plan that will last through every trend or every homeowner’s tastes, giving yourself some room to move is a smart choice.
+While no foolproof plan will last through every trend or homeowner’s taste, giving yourself room to move is a smart choice.

-BTW, my blog is 100% powered by my E-design clients and their photos.
-Thank you to everyone for sending them in – you make my colourful little world go round!
+By the way, my blog is 100% powered by my Online Color Consulting clients and their photos.
+Thank you to everyone for sending them in—you make my colorful little world go round!

 Bathroom vanity Sherwin Williams High Reflective White, marble look white countertop, home decor, mirrors and hardware.
 Kylie M Interiors Edesign, Jenna Christian home